Zero-Shot Hyperspectral Pansharpening Using Hysteresis-Based Tuning for Spectral Quality Control: Introduction

 \section{Introduction}

-Hyperspectral (HS) remote sensing imagery is a key resource for monitoring and managing such diverse environments as forests \cite{Goodenough2003, Dalponte2013}, agricultural areas \cite{Jia2022, Reddy2024}, oceans \cite{Dumke2019, Kang2023}, coastal areas \cite{Brando2003, Gao2022}, inland waters and wetlands \cite{Hestir2015, Su2023}, snow and ice \cite{Nolin2000, Han2021}, atmosphere \cite{Di2022, Wang2024}, mineral resources \cite{Siebels2020, Lorenz2021} \cite{Simoes2014}, urban areas \cite{Roessner2001, Huang2008}.
+Hyperspectral (HS) remote sensing imagery is a key resource for monitoring and managing such diverse environments as forests \cite{Goodenough2003, Dalponte2013}, agricultural areas \cite{Jia2022, Reddy2024}, oceans \cite{Dumke2019, Kang2023}, coastal areas \cite{Brando2003, Gao2022}, inland waters and wetlands \cite{Hestir2015, Su2023}, snow and ice \cite{Nolin2000, Han2021}, atmosphere \cite{Di2022, Wang2024}, mineral resources \cite{Siebels2020, Lorenz2021, Simoes2014}, urban areas \cite{Roessner2001, Huang2008}.
 Due to the technological constraints of the sensors and the very high number of spectral bands acquired, HS images have a rather low spatial resolution.
 A cost-effective solution to overcome this limitation is to equip the flight system with an additional camera to acquire, in synchrony with the HS image, a single high-resolution panchromatic (PAN) band.
 Then, using a fusion process known as pansharpening the PAN-HS pair is merged into a single high-resolution HS datacube.
-This data fusion technique enhances spatial resolution while preserving spectral consistency.
-Algorithms designed to improve the spatial resolution of remotely sensed images have already been shown to significantly boost performance in downstream tasks such as classification \cite{Wu2024} and land use/land cover mapping \cite{Lin2015}.
-It is therefore reasonable to expect that enhanced HS data could offer substantial benefits in applications where HS information is crucial but often underexploited due to limited spatial resolution, for example, in air pollution estimation \cite{Mazza2025} or water quality monitoring \cite{Goyens2022}.
+This data fusion process improves spatial resolution while preserving spectral coherence, thereby boosting the performance of downstream tasks such as classification \cite{Wu2024} and land use/cover mapping \cite{Lin2015}.
 Examples of satellite-borne missions that feature the joint acquisition of PAN and HS images are PRISMA ({\em PRecursore IperSpettrale della Missione Applicativa}) by the Italian Space Agency (ASI), and EO-1/ALI (Earth Observing-1/Advanced Land Imaging) by the U.S. National Aeronautics and Space Administration (NASA).
 In both cases, the spatial resolution is 30m for the HS component and much better for the PAN image, 5m for PRISMA and 10m for EO-1/ALI.
 Needless to say, the PRISMA case is certainly more interesting, as it promises to provide high-resolution data, but also more challenging since it requires the pansharpening algorithm to handle a resolution ratio of 6 between the available HS data in input and the desired output.

 Pansharpening is not a new topic.
 It has been the object of intense research in the last decades with reference to multispectral (MS) images, where only a limited number of spectral bands (from 4 to 8) are available in the visible to near-infrared spectrum.
 A large number of methods have been proposed for MS pansharpening \cite{Vivone2020, Deng2022}, with very different approaches such as component substitution \cite{Aiazzi2007,Garzelli2008,Choi2011,Lolli2017}, multiresolution analysis \cite{Otazu2005,Aiazzi2006, Restaino2016}, variational optimization \cite{Palsson2014, Vivone2015, Palsson2020}, \cite{Yu2021} and machine/deep learning \cite{Masi2016,Yang2017,Scarpa2018,Ciotola2023a,Ciotola2024a}.
 Only recently the attention is shifting towards the HS case, as testified by the growing number of research papers (see \cite{Ciotola2024} for a review) and by open challenges such as \cite{Vivone2023}.